Parcours du Golf de la Grande Bastide

 Pro Advice

-A short par 3 with no major difficulty.
-A wide green.
-Aim for the left side of the green to avoid the bunker, which can be dangerous.
+Short Par 3 with no great difficulty.
+A very wide green.
+Use the left-hand side of the green to avoid the bunker, which can be dangerous.

 • PAR 4